looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 ### The `.load` and `.loadAsync` Methods

 All three.js loaders have two methods for loading files: the old callback-based [`.load`](https://threejs.org/docs/#examples/en/loaders/GLTFLoader.load) method, and the newer Promise based `.loadAsync` method.
-Again, refer to chapter {{< link path="/book/appendix/asynchronous-javascript/" title="A.5" >}} where we cover the difference between these two approaches in detail.
+Again, refer to chapter [A.5]({{< relref "/book/appendix/asynchronous-javascript" >}} "A.5") where we cover the difference between these two approaches in detail.
 Promises allow us to use async functions, which in turn results in much cleaner code, so throughout this book, we will always use `.loadAsync`.

 {{< code lang="js" linenos="false" caption="`GLTFLoader.loadAsync`" >}}
 const loader = new GLTFLoader();